 By Nancy Todd Comments by The Blogdog

 Want sun?
 Sitges, with 300 sunny days a year, is your hot spot.
 Located a shell’s throw from Barcelona on the Mediterranean Sea, this old fishing village retains its small town ambiance.
-Romantic Sitges is perfect for a villa holiday or relocation eating/beaching binge.
-And, sometimes, Regina and I just want to get the hell out of noisy Barcelona and be where it is quiet and calm.
+Sometimes, Regina and I just want to get the hell out of noisy Barcelona and be where it is quiet and calm.
 We also love to take guests to Sitges.

 In addition to new construction, gay-friendly Sitges has retained its allure of cobbled lanes and white stucco buildings with cobalt blue doors.
 Magenta flowers tumble off balconies.
 Colorful tiles form street signs and many of the streets are pedestrian only.